Your story is the most important thing you own. So what’s mine?

 I melted into a decade of agency and corporate copywriting, working with reputable brands like Samsung, Titleist, Jamba Juice, and Mindbody.
 But between the fancy work parties and weekend deadlines, something felt vacant.
 My words weren’t making a sincere impact.

 Seeking creative fulfillment, I spent evenings scribing copy for creative entrepreneurs and startup creators.
 And I realized something: These creatives and creators were so busy in their own zones of genius, they didn’t have the time or desire to write the words that sell.
 They needed someone with a fresh perspective and marketing expertise to bring their stories to life on paper.

-The work I do is guided by an unwavering belief in the power of creativity and storytelling.
-My mission is to write the stories that put creativity before corporate and enable you to live a creative life on your own terms.
+The work I do is guided by an unwavering belief in the power of creativity and communication.
+My mission is to write the stories that put creativity before corporate and empower you to live a creative life on your own terms.